 “This means, overall, that there is a closer approach to democracy which will be felt about one year from now, in October 2013, when a presidential election happens,” Nix added, speaking from Tbilisi.

-For his part, Saakashvili has referred to the opposition leader Ivanishvili as that “big money guy.”
+For his part, Saakashvili refers to the opposition leader Ivanishvili as that “big money guy.”

-The president accused Ivanishvili of wanting to “buy the whole system,” and said he saw behind him the hand of Russia behind him, with which Georgia fought a brief but bitter war four years ago.
+The president accuses Ivanishvili of wanting to “buy the whole system,” and sees the hand of Russia behind him, with which Georgia fought a brief but bitter war four years ago.

-The president said he was concerned by the amount of wealth that Ivanishvili has accrued in Russia, and whether that money was used to influence the elections.
+The president said he is concerned with the amount of wealth that Ivanishvili made in Russia, and that that money is being used to influence the elections.